Dynasty (1981 TV series): Production

 Dynasty was shot at Warner Hollywood Studios in West Hollywood, California.
 The Filoli estate in Woodside, California, was used as the 48-room Carrington mansion in the opening credits, establishing shots, and some outdoor scenes in the pilot episode.
 Some of the other exterior shots of the Carrington mansion (including the lily pond catfight) were shot at a 17-room Palladian house called Arden Villa in Pasadena, California.

 Costume designer Nolan Miller designed approximately 3,000 costumes over the course of the series, saying "I never want to see them wearing the same outfit twice".
 His weekly wardrobe budget was $35,000.

 John Forsythe was the only cast member to appear in all 220 episodes of the series.
 Linda Evans appeared in 204 of the 220 episodes, leaving the series after appearing in only six episodes of the ninth and final season.
 Joan Collins, who did not join the cast until the second season, also missed one episode in season 6 and nine episodes in season 9, and was consequently present for a total of 195 episodes.
 Forsythe and John James were the only two original cast members to appear in the final episode.

 Episodes

-US Nielsen ratings
+U.S. Nielsen ratings

 Dynasty was a top 30 show from its first through seventh season, reaching No. 1 for the 1984–85 season with a Nielsen rating of 25.0 or an average tune-in audience of 21.2 million homes per episode.